The Queen's College, Oxford: Sport

+Rowing

-The College is notable for having one of the oldest boat clubs in the world, along with many other colleges.
-In 1837, the Queen's College Boat Club represented Oxford in a Boat Race against Lady Margaret Boat Club, representing Cambridge, and won.
-This event, held on the River Thames at Henley-on-Thames, is credited with contributing to support from the town for the establishment of the Henley Royal Regatta, one of the most famous rowing events in the world, in 1839.
+The Queen's College Boat Club was founded in 1827 and is one of the oldest boat clubs in the world.
+In 1837, QCBC represented Oxford in a Boat Race against Lady Margaret Boat Club, representing Cambridge, and won.
+This event, held on the River Thames at Henley-on-Thames, is credited with contributing to support from the town for the establishment of the Henley Royal Regatta in 1839.
 The college's colours were changed thereafter from red and white to navy blue and white, the colours of the university.

-Rowing is still a major sport in the College, with the men's first boat winning blades in Torpids 2021.
+Queen's shares its boathouse with Oriel and Lincoln colleges.
+Rowing is still a major sport in the College, with the men's first boat winning blades in Torpids 2021 and the women's first boat winning blades in both Torpids 2023 and Summer Eights 2023.
+The College was last Head of the river in Torpids and Eights in 1958.

 Music

 The Queen's College is host to a mixed-voice Chapel Choir.
 The singers include Choral Scholars (up to eighteen at any one time) and volunteers, all of whom are auditioned.
 The Choir sings Evensong three times a week during term, and performs one major concert each term, often with a noted orchestral ensemble.
 The choir also undertakes regular tours and short visits both within this country and abroad.
 The Eglesfield Musical Society, named after the founder, is the oldest musical society in Oxford.
 It organises a substantial series of concerts each year, ranging from chamber music to orchestral works.